"Cure and Revocation for Quality Defects: The Utility of Bargains," 16 Boston College Industrial and Commercial Law Review 543 (1975)

 Date of Authorship for this Version

 Schwartz, Alan, "Cure and Revocation for Quality Defects: The Utility of Bargains" (1975).
 Faculty Scholarship Series.
-Paper 579.
+579.